caicindy87/sfo-web-030920/36-react-router/README.md

   - In one place only (top level)
   - Listens for when route changes & makes that info accessible
 - Route
-  - Conditionally render sa certain component based on what the route looks like
+  - Conditionally renders a certain component based on what the route looks like
 - Link
   - Changes the url we see in the browser, must have `to` prop
 - Switch